Quasimaps to moduli spaces of sheaves on a $K3$ surface: Semiregularity map

-If $C$ is smooth, it was shown in \cite[Lemma 3.2]{N} that where $\beta$ is the degree of a quasimap associated to $F$ and $\check{\beta}$ is its dual class in $H^*(S,\BQ)$, defined in \cite[Definition 3.3]{N} We would like to establish the same result with respect to the definition of the Chern character given in (\ref{Chern}, if $C$ is singular.
-Let be the normalisation morphism and $\pi^*F_{i}$ be the restriction of $\pi^*F$ to its connected components $\tilde{C}_{i}$ of $\tilde{C}$.
-The above decomposition of the Chern character then satisfies the following property. \begin{lemma} Under the identification (\ref{lambda}) the following holds
+On the other hand, if $C$ is smooth, then $\ch(F)_{\mathrm{d}}$ is determined by the degree of the quasimap associated to $F$, see \cite[Lemma 3.3]{N} for more details.
+We will show that the definition of $\ch(F)$ in (\ref{Chern}) is compatible with the definition in \cite[Definition 3.5]{N} for a singular curve $C$.
+So let $C$ be singular, let be the normalisation map, and $\pi^*F_{i}$ be the restriction of $\pi^*F$ to the connected components $\tilde{C}_{i}$ of $\tilde{C}$.
+The above decomposition of the Chern character satisfies the following property. \begin{lemma} Under the identification (\ref{lambda}), we have